alexcodeberlin/fastFlat/README.md

 2. Open your web browser and navigate to `http://localhost/fastFlat` to access the application.

 ## Clean Code principles
+1. The code is well commented in each file.
+2. The code has a minimal amount of duplication.
-1. The projects code follows proper and consistent naming conventions.
+3. The projects code follows proper and consistent naming conventions.
 It doesn't need a lot of comments because it is self documenting.
 The names for variables and functions are Intention revealing.
-My functions have sensefull argument names and they are easy to test.
+My functions have sensefull argument names
+4. It is easy to test because it is well structured
-2. I use error handling with Clear Error identification and messages.
+5. I use error handling with Clear Error identification and messages.
-3. All nested if conditions are removed.
+6. All nested if conditions are removed.
-3. The app is secure against sql injection.
+7. The app is secure against sql injection.

 ### ERM:

+It has a minimal amount of duplication (DRY)

    Database ERM:
    ![ermzoom](https://github.com/alexcodeberlin/fastFlat/assets/159266599/295b4ee5-7778-4357-8163-ff69d2e16735)